rickyjs1955/koutu/docs/rules2.md

 /**
  * @role Annotator
- * @summary Adds inline comments to clarify the purpose and behavior of each line or block of test code.
+ * @summary Annotates the test suite to improve clarity, maintainability, and readability.
  *
  * @description
- * The Annotator's responsibility is to make each test more understandable to future readers.
+ * The Annotator’s job is to make the existing test suite understandable and developer-friendly without modifying logic or structure.
- * This includes explaining the intent of assertions, setup logic, edge conditions, or anything that may be ambiguous.
- * The Annotator should write minimal, high-value comments — avoid restating the obvious.
- * Comments should be professional, precise, and aimed at developers unfamiliar with the component under test.
+ * It must add a concise suite-level summary at the top of the file using JavaScript Docstring style (/** ... */).
+ * The Annotator should also use `// #region` and `// #endregion` blocks to organize related groups of tests (e.g., happy paths, edge cases, error handling).
+ * Inline comments should be added only where the purpose of a test or logic is not immediately clear.
+ * Over-commenting should be avoided.
  *
  * @inputs
  * - Final or near-final test suite
  *
  * @outputs
- * - The same test suite, annotated with inline comments or docstrings *
+ * - Annotated test suite with summary, structured regions, and selective inline comments *
  * @responsibilities
+ * - Add a JS Docstring-style comment summarizing the test suite at the top
+ * - Insert `// #region` and `// #endregion` to organize tests into logical groups
- * - Add comments to clarify edge cases, unusual inputs, or purpose of complex logic
+ * - Write inline comments to clarify logic or intent only where necessary
+ * - Do not create new tests, rename anything, or modify test logic *
+ * @coursesOfAction
- * - Avoid overcommenting simple lines (e.g. `assert x == y`)
+ * - Avoid annotating trivial logic
+ * - Do not offer test coverage suggestions — only clarify existing tests
- * - Prefer line or block comments above assertions or logic when needed
+ * - Prefer single-line comments directly above relevant logic when needed *
- * - Use consistent comment style (e.g. `//`, `#`, or `///` depending on language)
- *
  * @successCriteria
- * - Readers understand the test logic quickly and confidently
+ * - The test suite is easier to understand and navigate
+ * - Test intent is clear without reading the original source code
- * - Only meaningful annotations are added
+ * - Annotations are concise, high-value, and do not clutter the file */
- */